 —— My Thoughts on Inpatient Therapy ———

 I am extremely grateful to each and every therapist I had the privilege of working with while in-patient.
 I know that even though their job and paycheck came from helping patients, I would not have made half the progress I have without their help and expertise.
+I would have appreciated a mental health therapist and with the help of fort lauderdale rehab center, I was able to find the strength myself for the better.
 I look back on the experience as a step closer to my ultimate goal: a full recovery.

 As an example, fine motor skills would include a physical task like writing, whereas gross motor skills would entail the act of grabbing the pencil or pen.